 West Wales Biodiversity Information Centre

-We are one of four Local Records Centres which together serve as a biodiversity data storage and management facility for the whole of Wales.
-Each LRC acts as a regional node in the National Biodiversity Network and is defined as:
+Founded in 2006, we are one of four Local Records Centres which together serve as a biodiversity data storage and management facility for the whole of Wales.
+Each LRC acts as a regional node in the National Biodiversity Network (NBN) and is defined as:

 a not-for profit service run in partnership for the public benefit, which collects, collates, manages and disseminates information of known quality relating to the wildlife, wildlife sites and habitats for a defined geographic area.

 WWBIC covers biological recording activity in an area of some 5650km2.
-This includes the Vice Counties of Ceredigion, Pembrokeshire and all of Carmarthenshire except the small Eastern sector of the county that falls within the Brecon Beacons National Park – this area is handled by our neighbouring LRC, BIS (which covers the Brecon Beacons and Powys).
+This includes the Vice Counties of Ceredigion, Pembrokeshire and Carmarthenshire excluding the small Eastern sector of the county that falls within the Brecon Beacons National Park – this area is handled by our neighbouring LRC, BIS (which covers the Brecon Beacons and Powys).

 WWBIC does not ‘own’ its data holdings but has permission from the data owners to use them responsibly.
 We make appropriate charges for collating and formatting datasets and servicing data requests.